selym3/gerrymandering/README.md

 The goal of this project was to determine fair districts given a state and its voters.
 We represent a map as a grid of unit cells/nodes.
 Each of these nodes stores its district and voters.

-To find new districsts, we flip a random border node to a surrounding district.
+To find new districts, we flip a random border node to a surrounding district.
 Before and after a random border node is flipped, we evaluate a fairness metric on the entire map.
 If this border flip makes the map more fair according to the metric, it is saved.
 If it doesn't then there is only a small chance the border will remain flipped (the chance that it can be flipped regardless is important for not converging too quickly onto a map configuration).

 The initial districts are determined by a voronoi tessellation.
 Afterwords, the border flip algorithm is run repeatedly in order to take advantage of the metric on the entire map.